plenoptic-org/plenoptic/docs/conceptual_intro.rst

    :alt: Schematic describing relationship between simulate, fit, and synthesis.

    Schematic describing relationship between simulate, fit, and synthesis.

+Computational models transform some stimulus :math:`s` to a response :math:`r` (we often refer to :math:`r` as the model's representation of :math:`s`), based on some parameters :math:`\theta`.
+For example, a trained neural network that classifies images has specific weights :math:`\theta`, accepts an image :math:`s` and returns a one-hot vector :math:`r` that specifies the image class.
+Or we have a linear-nonlinear Gabor filter model of a simple cell in primary visual cortex, where :math:`\theta` defines the filter's orientation, size, and spatial frequency, the model accepts an image :math:`s` and returns a scalar :math:`r` that gives the neuron's firing rate.

+The most common scientific uses for a model are to simulate responses or to fit parameters, as shown in :numref:`synthesis-schematic`.
+For simulating, we hold the parameters constant while presenting the model with some input that we're interested in, such as a picture of a dog or a sine-wave grating, and we run the model forward to gets its response.
+For fitting, we use optimization to find the parameter values that best account for the observed responses to some known stimuli.
+In both of these cases, we are holding two of :math:`r`, :math:`s`, :math:`\theta` constant while generating the third.
+We can do the same thing to generate novel stimuli, :math:`s`, while holding the parameters and responses constant.
+We refer to this process as **synthesis** and it facilitates the exploration of input space to improve our understanding of a model's representation space.

 This is related to a long and fruitful thread of research in vision science that focuses on what humans cannot see, that is, the information they are insensitive